 5. Discuss Home Improvements and Renovations

 Sometimes sellers are adamant about getting a certain price for their home.
 If that’s the case, ask if they’ve considered making improvements or renovations.
 Explain that investing in renovations is often worth the time and money.
 Just make sure to caution them it can be risky.
 Recommend they talk to a professional about the best ways to add value to their home.

 6. Ask If They’ve Considered Alternatives Like Selling to a Home Investor

 When you work in real estate, you become pretty good at figuring out how much effort it’s going to take to sell a house, how much effort the homeowner is likely to put in, and how much you’re likely to make at the end of the day.
-Sometimes you may decide a house isn’t worth the effort, or sometimes you make take on a house despite your best judgement.
-But when it becomes clear that a house just isn’t selling and the homeowner doesn’t have the time or ability to make their home more sell-able, there is another option – ask if they’ve considered selling to a real estate investor.
+Sometimes you may decide a house isn’t worth the effort.
+Or, sometimes you make take on a house despite your best judgment.
+But when it becomes clear that you’ve got an unsellable house on your hands and the homeowner doesn’t have the time or ability to make their home more sellable, there is another option – ask if they’ve considered selling to a real estate investor.